VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 I think applying this the other way could be interesting too.
 What if we had bots to tell us what the tone of a received message probably is?
 As an accessibility tool that could be useful.
 Going a little into black-mirror territory, this could even be used to intentionally filter things.
 If the text to be shown is interpreted as being overly persuasive and so likely to be advertising, it could be rendered in a different font so the user can be trained to know to take it with a gain (or heaping pile of) salt.
 This could get pretty nuts.

+It's also worth considering how conlangs can be used to abuse large language models.
+For example, my friend {{< button relref="/interviews/CadeyRatio" color="interview" >}}Cadey Ratio{{< /button >}}  [went to DefCon31](https://xeiaso.net/blog/dc31) and figured out xe could get the model to repeat misinformation by talking to in toki pona or Esperanto.

-[TODO] I don't like this section.
-I think thinking about how LLMs can acutally understand new langs or help invent them is more interesting.
-It's also possible LLMs could on-the-fly make a reasonable language that no human knows but which could be analyzed from context to try to learn on the fly.
+There could be some neat ideas that spring from using LLMs for creating new conlangs or understanding nearly-dead nat-langs.
+One idea that I really like is having an LLM make a reasonable language that no human knows but which could be analyzed from context to try to learn on the fly.
 This could be useful for a video game, for example, so that it's a different language every play through.

-[TODO] Section from Cadey about using conlangs to abuse LLMs
+I think this could a great way to make rougelikes more fun.

+While I don't want this to devolve into a why LLMs are cool/not-cool, I think it's notable that they are allowing people to do things they may otherwise lack the skill to do or do quickly - like what the [BlenderGPT](https://github.com/gd3kr/BlenderGPT) or [Spellburst](https://arxiv.org/pdf/2308.03921.pdf) can do.
+While these are interesting, I think there's a lot more to come, if people can open up to using it for more than a chat bot , search, summarization, and essay writing utility.
+That is, if people can come up with more actually *new* ideals for how to use them, and I think exploring using conlangs and neoscripts with LLMs might at least be a baby-step in that direction.

+Finally, ignoring the conlang-centric-ness of this page for a moment, [Maggle Appleton's LM Sketchbook](https://maggieappleton.com/lm-sketchbook) concepts are the first things I've seen where an LLM could really actually make even non-fiction writing significantly better and really acts like a tool instead of trying to replace the author outright.

 ### Completely new forms of expression